lexibank/satterthwaitetb/README.md

-# Phylogenetic Inference of the Tibeto-Burman Languages
+# CLDF dataset derived from Satterthwaite-Phillips' "Phylogenetic Inference of the Tibeto-Burman Languages" from 2011

 Cite the source dataset as